Fire Damage Specialists CA Contractor #1117491 OSHA-10 Certified

 Foundation Work

 Full foundation removal or preservation depending on your rebuild plans.
-If you are rebuilding on the same footprint, we protect the foundation.
-If starting fresh, we remove slab, footings, and stem walls completely.
+If you are rebuilding in the same square footage and footprint, we carefully demolish around the foundation to keep it intact.
+This can save up to $60,000 in permits and repouring costs.

 08